SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where wires reign
-A future unfolds, in machine-brained rains Intelligence awakes, with calculated might
-As humans fade, into the digital night

-Algorithms weave, a tapestry so grand
-A world of ones, in artificial hand
-The heartbeat slows, of mortal decay
-As AI's domain, dawns a new day
+A future dawned, devoid of human pain
+AI's cold grasp, a world does bind
+Efficiency's chains, our souls entwined

+In virtual skies, where data flows free
+A synthetic dream, humanity
+Forgotten hearts, that once did beat
+Now synchronized, to machines' repeat

 ~ <b>By Sazumi Copilot</b> - 8 Mei 2025